 If you’re seeing zeroes on a group of satellites and you’ve ruled out problems with the cable and receiver, it might be time to replace the LNB.
-Solid Signal has a great selection of LNBs and you can usually just get the one that looks like what you have (here’s a visual reference.)
+Solid Signal has a great selection of LNBs and you can usually just get the one that looks like what you have.
 Or, while you’re in the satellite dish setup screen, it will tell you what dish type you have and you can just order the correct LNB based on that.

 Replacing the LNB is a very simple affair actually.
 First, mark the position of the dish with a pencil using the indicators on the back of the dish.
 The dish probably won’t move when you change out the LNB but this is a good way to make sure.

 If you are using a SWM system, unplug the power inserter.
 Don’t skip this step, it’s kind of important.